ICB-DCM/pyABC/doc/sge.rst

 of the rest of the pyABC package.
-The :class:`SGE <pyabc.sge.SGE>` class can also be combined, for instance, with the :class:`pyabc.sampler.MappingSampler` class for simple parallelization of ABC-SCM runs across a SGE cluster.
+The :class:`SGE <pyabc.sge.SGE>` class can also be combined, for instance, with the :class:`pyabc.sampler.MappingSampler` class for simple parallelization of ABC-SCM runs across an SGE cluster.